michaelangeloio/ts-sse/README.md

 ### Nextjs Example

+Go to the [examples/next-app](./examples/next-app) directory for a full example.

+> the streaming route is at `/stream/route.tsx` and the client component is at `/StreamClient.tsx`

-This wrapper is compatible with any server/runtime that can return a `responseStream.readable`.
-Here's an example with Nextjs that implements a "syncing" streaming route.
+> This wrapper is compatible with any server/runtime that can return a `responseStream.readable`.
+Below is an example with Nextjs that implements a "syncing" streaming route.

+#### Import the Utilities
 ```ts
 import { EventNotifier, getSSEWriter } from 'ts-sse'
 ```